 VMware Player or VMware Workstation is software installed on the host computer that can "host" other operating systems in such a way that each operating system behaves as if it were installed on a self-contained computer with its own set of programs and hardware resources.
 We use this to run the Virtual Machines GT1-DIS and SSS so that they believe they're standalone computers in their original format.
 The DIS software is run on UNIX and the SSS runs on Windows XP Embedded.
 VMware Player/Workstation allows use to use one computer for all of our available virtual machines.

 Which one do I need?

-For computers with a 32 or 64 Bit version of Windows and a 64 Bit CPU: VMware Player 6
+For computers with a 32 or 64 Bit version of Windows and a 64 Bit CPU but not running Windows 10 build 1903 or newer: VMware Player 6

 Why shouldn't I use my existing fast computer that doesn't have a serial port?